Dungeon in the White Tower

 Estates Rebellion leaders jailed in the White Tower

-The White Tower was used as a prison until the 18th century, when it became a place for storage.
-In 1942, some employees of the Prague Castle were moved there, because their homes were occupied by the Nazi protectorate officers.
-The last of them left the White Tower in 1954 and it was then restored.
+The White Tower was used as a prison until the 18th century, when it became a storage place.
+In 1942, some employees of the Prague Castle were moved there because the Nazi protectorate officers occupied their homes.
+The last of them left the White Tower in 1954, and it was then restored.